Privacy Policy

 The short version

 Couchside collects nothing.
-The app talks only to the agent running on your own machine, on your own local network.
+The app talks only to the service running on your own machine, on your own local network.
 There is no cloud server, no account, and no analytics — so there is nothing for us to see, store, or share.

 What we collect

 Nothing.
 Couchside has no analytics, no crash reporting, no advertising identifiers, and no third-party SDKs.
-We do not operate a server that your app or agent talks to, so no usage data ever reaches us.
+We do not operate a server that your app or service talks to, so no usage data ever reaches us.

 How your data flows